Civil Air Patrol: Regions and wings

 CAP-USAF assigns active-duty U.S. Air Force personnel to each CAP region and wing to provide liaison for them.

 Groups

 The group is an optional level of command in CAP below that of wing.
-A wing commander may form a group within his or her wing when he or she deems a geographic area or the number of subordinate units to be too large for effective control by the wing alone.
+Wing commanders may form groups within their wings when a geographic area or the number of subordinate units becomes too large for effective control by the wing alone.
 If a CAP group is formed, it must include no fewer than five squadrons.

 Squadrons

 Local units are called squadrons.
 Squadrons are the main functioning bodies and primary operational commands in the CAP.
 Reporting directly to the wing, or to a group if the wing commander chooses to form one or more groups, squadrons have the responsibility to carry out plans and programs formulated by higher echelons of CAP.

 Civil Air Patrol squadrons are designated as either cadet, senior, or composite squadrons.
 A CAP composite squadron consists of both cadets and senior members, who may be involved in any of the three missions of CAP.
 Composite squadrons have two deputy commanders to assist the squadron commander: a Deputy Commander for Seniors and a Deputy Commander for Cadets.
 A senior squadron includes only senior members, who participate in the emergency services or aerospace education missions of CAP.
 A cadet squadron is largely made up of cadets, with a small number of senior members as necessary for the supervision of cadets and the proper execution of the cadet program.
 Overseas squadrons operate independently of this structure, reporting directly to the National Headquarters.